solidzone/mailmeteor-landing/_posts/2021-12-12-5-things-you-can-do-with-mailmeteor.md

 ---
 layout: blogpost
 title: 'Mailmeteor: 5 Features You Need To Know'
-description: From sending multiple mail merges within the same sheet to AB testing, there are advanced features of Mailmeteor that you should definitely learn about.
+description: From sending multiple mail merge within the same sheet to AB testing, there are advanced features of Mailmeteor that you should definitely learn about.
 cta_title: Try the best tool to send mass emails with Gmail.
 canonical: https://mailmeteor.com/blog/5-things-you-can-do-with-mailmeteor
 category: TUTORIAL